top of page

 Off-peak occupancy of a city transit

-Even used as a base technology in share-scheme, FELA has a huge cushion (200-300x less TCO) and it'll take forever before this promotion-inflation factor can be noticed.
+Even used as a base technology in the share-scheme, FELA has a huge cushion (200-300x less TCO) and it'll take forever before this promotion-inflation factor can be noticed.

-FELA can be automated even easier than 50x heavier and 100x more complex (by parts count) cars, but only a few exceptionally lazy or physically impaired will deprive themselves of muscle joy and navigation game.
+FELA can be automated even easier than 50x heavier and 100x more complex (by parts count) cars, but only a few exceptionally lazy or physically impaired will deprive themselves of muscle joy and navigation games.

 Just nail it: FELA is the solution to cut GHGE by 20% with enormous positive externalities in many areas of human conditions.

-94 views0 comments
+101 views0 comments

 Recent Posts